mstksg/inCode/copy/entries/fc-statements.md

 Luckily, one can think of a Haskell compiler as a giant function: `IO () -> Binary`.
-Give the Haskell compiler an `IO ()`, and it'll convert it to a binary for a given architecture/computer/CPU.
+Give the Haskell compiler an `IO ()`, and it'll convert it to a "binary" for a given architecture/computer/CPU.
 It "translates" the *representation of a computation* into concrete bytecode that a computer can actually execute.